TSSG/libiec61850-docker/README.md

 ## Building and Running the Docker Environment
 [Docker](https://www.docker.com/) must be installed on the machine before anything can proceed.

-You must also have a GitLab access token from your own personal access tokens as enabled via Gitlab and outlined in https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html

 In order to create this libIEC61850 container you must be in the "docker" folder and run the command

 > make build